-- 1. Submit the Common Application or Coalition Application online which includes an essay and nonrefundable application fee. - Submit official college transcript(s) from all colleges and/or universities attended.
+- 1. Common Application or Coalition Application which includes an essay and non-refundable application fee. - Official college transcript(s) from all colleges and/or universities attended.
 Christopher Newport accepts electronic college transcripts through Parchment, National Student Clearinghouse, and eSCRIP-SAFE.
 (Transcripts with coursework still in-progress or midterm grades are encouraged for those applicants who are currently enrolled at another college or university). - 3.
-Submit official high school transcripts regardless of the graduation year.
-(Home-schooled applicants must submit the Common Application School Report form and a detailed description of curriculum.
-See Transfer Admission and Enrollment website for details.) - 4.
-Submit a Transfer College Report (verification of enrollment) certified by each college attended. - 5.
-Submit one letter of recommendation through the
+Official high school transcripts regardless of the graduation year.
+(Home-schooled applicants must submit the Common Application School Report form or a detailed description of curriculum.
+See Transfer Admission and Enrollment website for details.)